OAnsaharju/Golfapp/README.md

 ## Description

-The Golfapp is a web-based application built using React JS, MongoDB, CSS, Redux, Express.
+The Golfapp is a web-based application built using React JS, MongoDB, TailwindCSS, Redux, Express.
 I got the idea for building this when i could not find a team-builder app suitable for golf contest.
 I had to organize one and i thought it would be cool to have a dedicated golf application for our anual golf competition!
-Other than the team-builder functionality the app has a page for tracking various statistics (This part will be heavily modified and developed further!).
+Other than the team-builder functionality the app has a page for tracking various statistics.
 The plan is to develope more in the future including image-gallery, blog-section, and better statistic tracking.

-There is now a working demo, but it is not responsive yet.
-Responsive design is on it's way!
+Responsive design is live with updated styles!

 ## Table of Contents